Queen Elizabeth II Cup

 It has become a popular betting race as it’s the best guide to not only the Auckland Cup and Wellington Cup later in the year, but also the staying races held in Australia during the Sydney autumn and Melbourne spring.

-Markets for the 2025 Queen Elizabeth II Cup are currently unavailable.
+The 2026 Queen Elizabeth II Cup betting odds are currently unavailable.

 Best Queen Elizabeth II Cup bookmakers